 - You can use promos for your business.
 Don’t feel like you have to have a deal to make a promo video.
 You can use a promo video just to tease or highlight an aspect of your business in the same way you would a timed promotion or event.

-There are many ways to construct a promo video, but they all follow the same basic steps.
+There are many ways to create a promo video, but they all follow the same basic steps.
 Here are our basic guidelines for getting started.
 First, we’ll give an overview of the tips, and then dive deeper into each one.

 Step 1: Script it out.